jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 the colors of the lights will approximate the colors defined for the hot cues.
 - push a lighted pad to play the hotcue
 - push a blank pad to set a new hotcue to the current position.
 - push <kbd>SHIFT</kbd> + lighted pad to clear a hotcue

+If you changed the hotcues outside of the controller, press <kbd>HOTCUE</kbd> button to refresh the pad colors

-The left strip is used for needle drop (quick navigate) on the preview deck To do a needle drop on the main decks, touch the strip with <kbd>SHIFT</kbd>
+The left strip is used for needle drop (quick navigate) on the preview deck
+To do a needle drop on the main decks, touch the strip with <kbd>SHIFT</kbd>

 ### <kbd>SLICER</kbd> mode : EFFECTS CONTROL